-- Hit-a-thon Challenges: If batting cages can’t be set-up on premise, research a local batting cage that can host this baseball fundraising event as a school fundraiser.
+- Hit-a-thon Challenges: If batting cages can’t be set up on-premise, research a local batting cage that can host a hit-a-thon as a school fundraiser.

-- Dance-a-Thon: With all of the latest trending dances that are out, from flossing to the Milly rock, why not do it all for a good cause?
+- Dance-a-Thons: With all of the latest trending dances out, from flossing to the Milly rock, why not do it for a good cause?
 Host a dance-a-thon and see how long students last doing their best moves.

-- Talent Show: The talent show is a classic student council activity.
+- Talent Shows: The talent show is a classic student council activity.
 A talent show can be competition-style or showcase-style.
-For a competition, the audience pay an extra $1 to vote for the winners.
+For a competition, the audience pays an extra $1 – $5 to vote for the winners.

-- School Auctions: This can be a standalone event or an addition to other events.
-If there are sponsors supporting the student council, high-value items can be auctioned off, such as theme park tickets or an all inclusive dinner at a local restaurant.
+- Online Auctions: Auctions can be standalone events or an addition to other events.
+If sponsors can support the student council with high-value items such as theme park tickets or an all-inclusive dinner at a local restaurant, these can be auctioned off.
 Another spin on a school auction is to allow students to have fun with their favorite teachers and staff.
 Auction off an opportunity to pie the principal or dunk tank their favorite teacher.

-- Community Yard Sale: This fundraiser allows students and staff to do some spring cleaning and donate their home goods and clothes towards the fundraising goal.
+- Community Yard Sales: This popular fundraiser allows students and staff to do some spring cleaning and donate their used home goods and clothes to the fundraising goal.

 These events bring the school community together to enjoy themselves while raising money.
 Be sure to add refreshments and raffle ticket sales to boost revenues.

-- Trivia Night or Bingo Night: Playing trivia and bingo never get old.
-The trivia topics can be trending subjects, such as “Do You Know Your Memes?” and “Top Radio Hits”.
-Bingo can be along the themes of “Know Your Teachers” or “Know Your Classmates,” with such topics as “Has a Dog” or “Drives a Motorcycle.”
+- Trivia Night or Bingo Night: Playing trivia and bingo never gets old.
+The trivia topics can be trending subjects, such as “Do You Know Your Memes?” and “Top Radio Hits.”
+Bingo can be played along the themes of “Know Your Teachers” or “Know Your Classmates,” with such topics as “Has a Dog” or “Drives a Motorcycle.”

-With all of these enjoyable fundraising ideas that will generate lots of excitement and participation from the student body, the calendar for your elementary, middle or high school student council fundraising will easily fill up.
+With these enjoyable fundraising ideas that will generate lots of excitement and participation from the student body, the calendar for your elementary, middle, or high school student council fundraising will easily fill up.